contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 ## 18.8 Confirmation and Gift of the Holy Ghost

-After a person is baptized, he or she is confirmed a member of the Church and receives the Holy Ghost by the laying on of hands (see [Doctrine and Covenants 20:41](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/20.41?lang=eng#p41); [Acts 19:1–6](https://www.churchofjesuschrist.org/study/scriptures/nt/acts/19.1-6?lang=eng#p1)).
-The person becomes a member of the Church after both of these ordinances are completed and properly recorded (see [John 3:5](https://www.churchofjesuschrist.org/study/scriptures/nt/john/3.5?lang=eng#p5); [Doctrine and Covenants 33:11](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/33.11?lang=eng#p11); [3 Nephi 27:20](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/27.20?lang=eng#p20)).
+After a person is baptized, he or she is confirmed a member of the Church and receives the Holy Ghost by the laying on of hands (see [Doctrine and Covenants 20:41](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/20?lang=eng&id=p41#p41); [Acts 19:1–6](https://www.churchofjesuschrist.org/study/scriptures/nt/acts/19?lang=eng&id=p1-p6#p1)).
+The person becomes a member of the Church after both of these ordinances are completed and properly recorded (see [John 3:5](https://www.churchofjesuschrist.org/study/scriptures/nt/john/3?lang=eng&id=p5#p5); [Doctrine and Covenants 33:11](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/33?lang=eng&id=p11#p11); [3 Nephi 27:20](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/27?lang=eng&id=p20#p20)).

 For information about confirmation in special circumstances, see [38.2.8](38-church-policies-and-guidelines.md#3828-baptism-and-confirmation).

 The bishop holds the priesthood keys for confirming 8-year-old members of record in his ward.
 The mission president holds the keys for confirming converts (for a definition of a convert baptism, see [31.2.3.2](31.md#31232-converts)).

-The bishop oversees the performance of confirmations.
-Eight-year-old children are typically confirmed on the day they are baptized.
-Converts are typically confirmed in any sacrament meeting in the ward where they live, preferably on the Sunday after their baptism.
-However, the bishop can allow the confirmation to take place at the baptismal service as an exception.
+The bishop oversees the confirmations of 8-year-old children of record.
+These children are typically confirmed on the day they are baptized.

+The full-time missionaries coordinate with ward leaders to plan the confirmation of converts as noted in [18.7.2](18-priesthood-ordinances-and-blessings.md#1872-baptismal-services).
+Converts may be confirmed at the baptismal service or in sacrament meeting in the ward where they live as soon as possible after their baptism.

-A member of the bishopric follows the guidelines in [29.2.1.1](29-meetings-in-the-church.md#29211-planning-sacrament-meeting) when introducing new members.
+New members are recognized and welcomed as a new member of the ward in the sacrament meeting after their confirmation (see [29.2.1.1](29-meetings-in-the-church.md#29211-planning-sacrament-meeting)).

 ### 18.8.1 Who Performs the Ordinance